 Chef Seamus Mullen serves these robustly flavored meatballs as a shared plate at El Colmado, his New York City tapas bar, but they’re also a great main dish.
+Making the sauce and the meatballs is time-intensive, but we promise the complexity of the flavors is worth it in the end!

 - 3 pasilla chiles, seeds removed, chopped